frederic-perez/AmE-dictionary/data/dictionary.md

 __prepsters__
 __prequel__
 __prerequisite__
-__prerogative__ _n_ :nine: /prih-RAH-guh-tiv/ __1__ An exclusive privilege or right exercised by a person or group of people holding a particular office or hereditary rank. __2__ Any privilege or right. _If you’d rather sell the tickets than use them, that’s your prerogative._ __3__ (Government, Politics & Diplomacy) A power, privilege, or immunity restricted to a sovereign or sovereign government.
+__prerogative__ _n_ :nine::m: /prih-RAH-guh-tiv/ __1__ An exclusive privilege or right exercised by a person or group of people holding a particular office or hereditary rank.
+A right reserved exclusively by a particular person or group (especially a hereditary or official right). _Syn_ exclusive right, perquisite, privilege __2__ Any privilege or right. _If you’d rather sell the tickets than use them, that’s your prerogative._ __3__ (Government, Politics & Diplomacy) A power, privilege, or immunity restricted to a sovereign or sovereign government.
 __presage__ _v_ :mega:
 __presbyopia__ _n_
 __presbyterian__ _adj_